-Definition of “Estate” Includes the current book value of the following assets::
+Definition of “Estate” Includes the current value of the following assets::

-- Business interests including partnerships, sole proprietorships, corporations, LLP and LLC interests – as well as interests in other business entities.
+- Business interests including partnerships, sole proprietorships, corporations, LLP and LLC interests.

-- Amounts in Checking, Savings, CD’s, Money Market Accounts and other cash or cash equivalent accounts.
+- Amounts in Checking, Savings, CD’s, Money Market Accounts.

-- Value of Notes and Deeds of Trust owed to you personally or to your estate.
+- Value of Notes and Deeds of Trust.

-- Personal property including clothing, furnishings and other household goods.
+- All other personal property including clothing, furnishings and other household goods.

 Reasons for Planning: